bcjwong/Coursera_Capstone/Project Report.md

                                    longitudes=bos_df['LONG']
                                   )
     ```
-By calling the groupby function, we are able to see the the number of venues in each neighborhood.

 <p align="center">
   <img src="/images/explore_venues.png"> <br> Figure 3
 </p>

+By calling the groupby function, we are able to see the the number of venues in each district.

 <p align="center">
   <img src="/images/unique_cat.png"> <br> Figure 3